-As a multinational retailer with a global supply chain, Wayfair is committed to responsible practices across our business from showcasing more sustainable products through our Shop Sustainably program, to implementing waste reduction initiatives, lowering emissions and adopting sustainable business practices where practicable.
-We have established and publicly announced our goal to reduce our Scope 1 and 2 greenhouse gas, or GHG, emissions by 63% by 2035 in comparison to the 2020 baseline.
-This past year, Wayfair made progress toward this goal by signing agreements to install on-site solar panels at several fulfillment centers and by joining an aggregated virtual power purchase agreement.
-As part of this agreement, Wayfair is contracted to offtake 15 MW of power from the solar project annually.
+As a multinational retailer with a global supply chain, Wayfair is committed to responsible practices across our business-from showcasing more sustainable products through our Shop Sustainably program, to implementing waste reduction initiatives, lowering emissions and adopting sustainable business practices.
+We have established and publicly announced our goals to achieve zero waste (90%+ waste diversion from landfill and incineration) across Wayfair operations globally by 2030 and to reduce our Scope 1 and 2 greenhouse gas emissions by 63% by 2035 compared to a 2020 baseline.
+This past year, Wayfair made progress towards our emission goal by joining a second aggregated virtual power purchase agreement.
+As part of this agreement, Wayfair is contracted to offtake 20 MW of power annually from the solar project.
 Wayfair also continues to evaluate and incorporate energy efficiency features across its global facilities.
-Building on the initial success of our Shop Sustainably program, we have expanded the number of suppliers' products that meet the standards for one or more of the third-party certifications included in the program, including energy or water efficiency, sustainably sourced wood, organic textile use, or Fair Trade CertifiedTM.
+Building on the initial success of our Shop Sustainably program, we have expanded the number of suppliers' products that meet the standards for one or more of the third-party certifications included in this program.
+These certifications include energy or water efficiency, sustainably sourced wood, organic textile use, or Fair Trade CertifiedTM.